armandmcqueen/centrality/sdk_controlplane/docs/DataApi.md

 Get Latest Memory Metrics

-Get the most recent memory measurements for each VM
+Get the most recent memory measurements for each machine

 ### Example